 - April 1 – Selected candidates will submit a 1-2 page sample score.

 - April 15 – Feedback on sample scores will be provided.

 - May 1 – Candidates will submit a completed rough draft of the score.

-- Deadlines for the final draft will be agreed upon between the composer and performers, but the deadline for final scores is Sept 1, 2020.
+- Deadlines for the final draft will be agreed upon between the composer and performers, but the piece must be finished and recorded by Dec 31st, 2020.

 Scores will be reviewed by members of Bachtopus.
 Nine applications will advance to candidacy after the first round of submissions.
 Candidates will continue to collaborate on scores with Bachtopus until they are completed.
 We will accept and review applications until the first nine scores are completed.
 Only nine scores will be considered as candidates at any given time.
 Composers will be made aware of our decision to choose a different score if deadlines are not met.
 Scores must be completed within the agreed upon timeframe or September 1, 2020 to receive compensation.